Learn more and get your questions answered in a no-cost kidney education class.

 By Amy Rose, R.N.

-January is the perfect time for every home dialysis patient to make five New Year’s resolutions that will result in a healthier 2012.
+January is the perfect time for every home dialysis patient to make five New Year’s resolutions that could lead to a healthier year ahead.

 Some good dietary choices are: